BhardwajAnurag/Replit_100_days_of_python/README.md

 Day2: Understood about input, assigning it to variable and printing variables
 Day3: Created Project#1 a recipe generator using concatenation
 Day4: Created Project#2 custom story creator with colorful text output
+Day5: Learned about if else statements and created Project#3 Marvel Movie Character Creator